xmengkinaxis/CPP/System Design Interview Checklist.md

   - Time-awareness → Keep an eye on progress throughout.
   - Iterative refinement → Don’t aim for perfection in one go.

-- Analogy between Class Desgin and System Design:
+- Analogy between Class Design and System Design:
   - In Object/Class Design, you clarify:
     - Why does this class exist? (responsibility)
     - Which methods/functions should it expose? (interface)